davidtrestini/PNpedia/Core post-Newtonian quantities/Fluxes/Energy flux/Circular orbits/Spinning/Nonprecessing/Without tidal effects/README.md

-# Flux of energy for spinning, non-precessing, structureless compact binaries on elliptic orbits
+# Flux of energy for spinning, non-precessing, structureless compact binaries on circular orbits

-The file ``flux.txt`` contains the flux of energy for spinning, non-precessing (i.e. aligned or antialigned spin), structureless (no tidal effects) compact binaries on elliptic orbits
+The file ``flux.txt`` contains the flux of energy for spinning, non-precessing (i.e. aligned or antialigned spin), structureless (no tidal effects) compact binaries on circular orbits

 ## Notations